miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 your gold, gain combat experience or just to assassinate your [Keeper](/keeperrl_wiki/Keeper "wikilink").
 Invaders may carry useful items to loot and can also help you gain combat experience.
-If you are overpowered by an invading force, such as a dragon you may need to evacuate your [Keeper](/keeperrl_wiki/Keeper "wikilink") out of a back door.
-Sometimes invaders may call off an assault.
-Most invaders are capable of tracking your keeper across the map.
+If you are overpowered by an invading force, such as a cyclops, a human army, or a dragon, you may need to evacuate your [Keeper](/keeperrl_wiki/Keeper "wikilink") out of a back door.
+Sometimes invaders may call off an assault, perhaps if they were only aiming to break your dungeon as a threat or loot it for valuables.
+However, other invaders who seek to END your reign of terror may well capable of tracking your keeper across the map.

 Exploring the Map
 -----------------

-Directly control a minion by taking over its will.
-Explore the map using the arrow keys.
+Directly control a minion or team, then explore the map using the arrow keys.
 Kill local monsters and tribes by commanding a party.
 New teams are set up by clicking “New team” on the [Minions](/keeperrl_wiki/Minions "wikilink") tab.
 Then select individual creatures to